Skip to content

 • One-Way Delay Licenses.

 OWD is a coordinated test that requires both test sets (and users) to be ready.
 Users must follow each other’s status over the phone, or any other communication mean.
-Users in sites A and B must have access to the built-in GNSS option in the test set and have its antenna installed with unobstructed wide view to the sky and connected with a known cable delay (or at least exact cable length and specifications).
+If using the built-in GNSS option, users in sites A and B must have the GNSS Receiver hardware installed in the test set and have its antenna installed with unobstructed wide view to the sky and connected with a known cable delay (or at least exact cable length and specifications).

 When using the built-in GNSS receiver, connect the antenna to its SMA connector, go to >Utilities >Settings >More >High Precision Clock Source >GNSS, turn GNSS receiver ON, wait until satellites are detected (at least four with >36 dB-Hz) and the GNSS Status = Lock (the GPS icon on the bottom-right corner of the screen turns green and the Status screen displays coordinates).
 This is not required if an External 1PPS clock is used as reference.